 And failed miserably.

 I had assumed that I got contaminated last winter because I had been hired to work on a project at an agency.
-Public transportation, a non-dedicated workstation at work (I hate typing on a keyboard that's not mine) and snow days were probably a lot to process for the immune system of a person who had recently moved from Southern California, usually works from home and drives her own car.
+Public transportation, a non-dedicated computer at work (I hate typing on a keyboard that's not mine) and snow days were probably a lot to process for the immune system of a person who had recently moved from Southern California, usually works from home and drives her own car.

 From my research, I learned that there is not much to do to cure a cold besides treating the symptoms and waiting for it to pass.

-I felt an urge to stock up on vitamins but the first article I read on the subject debunked that myth and many others.
+I felt an urge to stock up on vitamins but the first article I read on the subject debunked that myth, and many others.

 Instead, here what I should have done: